efecan-kutluk/alchemy-university/ethereum-bootcamp/assignments/gift-list/README.md

 ### Client

+In client directory, you can run `node index --name "your name"` to receive the gift.
+You may also try to corrupt the request data by adding `--corrupt` parameter, eg: `node index --name "fake name" --corrupt`.
+This method will try to query a non-existent name and pick a random index as if the fake name is at this index, which will not work (this method may be improved at a later date).

 ## Default Instructions

-To get started with the repository, clone it and then run `npm install` in the top-level directory to install the depedencies.
+To get started with the repository, clone it and then run `npm install` in the top-level directory to install the dependencies.

 There are three folders in this repository: